How Much Money Can My Franchise Make?

 Final Thoughts on Building Franchise Financial Projections

-Why must we go through all these financial exercises?
+Why go through all these financial modeling exercises?

 Though time-consuming, these calculations can reveal whether the investment you're considering makes sound financial sense.
-In other words, the projections you produce will answer the question with which we began this discussion: "How much money will I make?"
+In other words, the projections you produce will answer the question with which we began this discussion: "How much money can this franchise make?"

 Following the steps above, comparing financial data from several relevant FDDs, and verifying your assumptions through conversations with current and former franchisees, you should be able to produce a very robust, cool-headed projection of how much money you can expect to earn in any particular franchise opportunity.